Pranav-7/Coral_Protocol_Guide/Coral_Github_Projects_Analysis_Guide.md

 Before we start building our multi-agent system, we need to gather all the necessary components.
 Think of this as collecting all the building blocks we'll need to construct our system.
 Each repository contains a specific agent with unique capabilities that will work together.

 ### Why these repositories?
 - **Coral-Interface-Agent**: This is our command center.
-It will receive your instructions and coordinate the other agents, similar to how a project manager coordinates a team.
+It will receive your instructions and coordinate the other agents
-- **Coral-RepoUnderstanding-Agent**: This agent is like a code reviewer who can quickly scan and understand repository structures.
-It will help us analyze GitHub projects efficiently.
+- **Coral-RepoUnderstanding-Agent**: This agent is similar to code reviewer who can quickly scan and understand repository structures.
 - **Coral-OpenDeepResearch-Agent**: This is our research specialist that can dive deep into topics and generate comprehensive reports.
 - **coral-server**: This is the backbone of our system, handling communication between agents and managing sessions.
 - **coral-dbg**: This is our control panel that will help us visualize and monitor agent interactions.